 Properties may present the nominal or standard values for the material.

 Table 63 lists the relationship roles of a material definition property object.
+Table 64 lists the attributes of a material definition property object.

+Table 63 – Material definition property relationship roles